 - Our Favorite Queer and Trans-Centered Resources for Families and Birth Workers, Birthing Advocacy Doula Trainings blog

-- Sabia’s website (where you can find plenty of enriching opportunities, like the pre-order link for Birthing Liberation: How Reproductive Justice Can Set Us Free, their “6 Essentials for Birthworkers Course,” executive coaching, entrepreneur mentorship, or where to book an antiracism training, plus some incredible press about Sabia’s work)
+- Sabia’s website (where you can find plenty of enriching opportunities, like their 6 Business Essentials for Birthworkers Workbook, executive coaching, entrepreneur mentorship, or where to book an antiracism training, plus some incredible press about Sabia’s work)

 - The Birth Neoterist newsletter

 - Birthing Advocacy Doula Trainings

 - Sista Midwife directory

 - National Black Doulas Association

 - The International Childbirth Education Association

 Related Birthful episodes: